yunfei-teng/PyTorch-Tutorial-Spring-2018/README.md

 3. regression: Regression for polynomial functions.

 ## Requirments
 Please install [PyTorch](http://pytorch.org/) as indicated.
-Please be careful about the *version* of Python and PyTorch.
+Please be careful about the *version* of Python, PyTorch and Cuda.
 I strongly recommed Python3 instead of Python2.
 Before you run the codes, check whether your machine supports GPU or not.

 ## Liscense
 All rights reserved.
 Please do not copy or redistribute without permission.